WSU-CDSC/Documentation/Cloud-AIP-Workflow.md

 __Pricing (As of writing):__
 * Storage: $0.005 per GB per month
 * Download: $0.01 per GB
-* For downloads up to 3.5 TB, a phsycial drive can be used with Backblaze offering a service to refund cost of drive upon return.
+* For downloads up to 3.5 TB, a physical drive can be used with Backblaze offering a service to refund cost of drive upon return.

 __File Integrity:__ SHA-1 Checksums generated and verified on upload using `sync` command.